aspitarl/corex_dashboard/README.md

 ## Preparing input data

+The dashboard can be used with the example dataset by default.
+Follow these instructions to use your own text data.

 The folder `example_data` has example files that are used with the dashboard.
 All of the files in this folder are generated from `input_data.csv`, except for `anchor_default.txt` which is an optional list of default anchor words to be used in generating models.

 To start, create a folder called `data` and generate (e.g. write a script) an `input_data.csv` file in this folder.
 The csv file has a unique integer index for each document called `ID` as the first column.
 There are the additional columns

 * title (required) - title of each document
 * processed_text (required) - space separated list of strings corresponding to the text of each document